Media Appearances

 When a person (educator, practitioner, or professional) can communicate competently and with an understanding of socio-political history, demonstrates how their 3Ps (power, privilege and positionality) biases their worldview, evaluates power imbalances and institutional and systemic racism, and practices active listening and culturally responsive communication with First Nations, Métis and Inuit Peoples.
 This requires people to act, think, speak, reflect and know there are multiple ways of knowing, being and doing while they work within westernized/colonized spaces using the dominant worldview.

-NRCS program seeks to address systemic anti-Indigenous racism through 24 hours of online content using asynchronous videos, readings, quizzes and activities that are self-directed and prompt the participant to be critically self-reflect throughout the course and begin their awareness of connection to and use of land and All My Relations/All In Creation.
+NRCS program addresses systemic anti-Indigenous racism through 24 hours of online content using asynchronous videos, readings, quizzes and activities that are self-directed and prompt the participant to be critically self-reflect throughout the course and begin their awareness of connection to and use of land and All My Relations/All In Creation.
 Particpants are expected to enhance their (a) culturally responsive communication skills; (b) ability to create effective collaboration; and (c) respectful and reciprocal Indigenous community engagement.
+Coupled with Akiikaa - Land-Based Learning, NRCS can be foundational to individual, structural, and systemic change.